worldsoft998/worldsoft998/README.md

 - 👋 Hi, I’m @worldsoft998
-- 👀 I’m interested in ...IC design for communications.
+- 👀 I’m interested in ...IC design for communications as well as artificial intteligence for money making and finance management...
-- 🌱 I’m currently learning all kinds of technologies related to IC design
-- 💞️ I’m looking to collaborate on co-designing a modem
-- 📫 How to reach me: visit my site at http://www.ipcoredesign.net/ or http://www.financeapps.org/, the former for IC design and the later for finance apps design
+- 📫 How to reach me: visit my site at http://plutus.eu.org

 <!---
 worldsoft998/worldsoft998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.